Free-Macrame-Patterns.com Logo

 Loop 2

-Step 2: Take the working cord on the right (Green), and bring it across the loop (over).
+Step 2: Bring the working cord on the right (green), over the loop.

-Pass it under the working end of the first cord.
+Pass it under the working end of the left cord.

-It needs to pass over the segment of the first cord coming from the knot above.
+Pass it over the segment of the left cord coming from the knot above.

 Weave